pabloogc/skutch/README.md

 Just run `npm install` followed by `npm run build/start` to build/start the app, and everything should _just work_.

+The website is hosted in my raspberry here: http://sketch.mini-pi.duckdns.org/
+However, you will need to disable CORS (I am using [this extension](https://chrome.google.com/webstore/detail/moesif-origin-cors-change/digfbfaphojjndkpccljibejjbppifbc))

 ## Design decisions

 ### Typescript